mitexleo/fediroma/docs/docs/administration/CLI_tasks/frontend.md

     mix pleroma.frontend install <frontend> [--ref <ref>] [--file <file>] [--build-url <build-url>] [--path <path>] [--build-dir <build-dir>]
     ```

-Frontend can be installed either from local zip file, or automatically downloaded from the web.
+Frontend can be installed either from a local zip file, or automatically downloaded from the web.

 You can give all the options directly on the command line, but missing information will be filled out by looking at the data configured under `frontends.available` in the config files.